jannes4git/itamapp/README.md

 npm install
 npm run dev

--> Now the can be activated in +App-Settings
+-> Now the app can be activated in +App-Settings

 # itamapp